colab635/ulauncher-gemini-direct/README.md

 *   **Primary/Alternative Keyword**: Keywords to trigger the extension.
     *   The *alternative* keyword is useful if your primary language uses a non-Latin script (e.g., Greek, Cyrillic, CJK, Arabic), allowing you to query without switching keyboard layouts first.
 *   **Gemini API Key**: **Required.** Obtain your free key from [Google AI Studio > Get API Key](https://aistudio.google.com/app/apikey).
 Keep this key private.
 The API provides a free tier sufficient for most users of this extension (often limited to ~15 requests per minute).
+*   **Custom API URL**: *(Optional)* Specify a custom API endpoint for proxy or enterprise environments.
+Leave empty to use the default Gemini API (`https://generativelanguage.googleapis.com/v1beta`).
+Your proxy should accept the API key via the `?key=` query parameter and maintain Gemini API compatibility.
 *   **Model**: Select the primary Gemini model to use.
 Options are ordered from fastest to most capable:
     *   **`gemini-2.5-flash-lite`**: Fastest model, potentially less detailed responses.
     *   **`gemini-2.0-flash`**: Legacy, fast & capable model.